raphsa/Multi_retinal_disease_detection/README.md

 This repository contains the implementation used for **multi-label retinal disease classification** (Diabetic Retinopathy, Glaucoma, AMD) using deep learning models such as **ResNet18**, **EfficientNet** and several advanced variants (SE blocks, Multi-Head Attention, ensemble learning and CVAE).

+The repository contains the final project for the course [Deep Learning](https://opas.peppi.oulu.fi/en/course/521153S/10905?period=2025-2026) taught at [University of Oulu](https://www.oulu.fi/en) for the a.y.
+25/26 by [Prof. LaValle](https://scholar.google.com/citations?hl=en&user=Rh1x7i8AAAAJ).

 The main script is:

 - `BMR.py`